j-nystrom/data_eng_project_12/README.md

 ## 1. Introduction

+The project aims at giving a first-hand experience of the challenges involved in approaching new data engineering problems while providing an opportunity to deepen the practical experience with some of the tools that have been introduced in the course.
+In this group project, we are supposed to architect and implement a horizontally scalable data processing solution for the chosen dataset.
+The scalability of the approach is demonstrated with computational experiments.

 ## 2. Data

 The analysis will be conducted on an archive of Reddit data available from [here](http://files.pushshift.io/reddit/comments/).